-Additionally, we have a look at the number of fiscal units (Table 58).
-This corresponds fairly closely for those categories of taxable income above €10,000/year.
-However, the number of tax units with a taxable income lower than €10,000 is strongly underestimated in EUROMOD.
-On the other hand, the number of tax units in the higher bands is overestimated in EUROMOD.
-The same pattern appears in the comparison of average taxable income per tax unit (cfr.
-Table 59).
+Additionally, we have a look at the number of fiscal units (Table 60).
+This corresponds relatively closely for those categories of taxable income above $\[mathebox{\in} 10,000\]$ /year.
+However, the number of tax units with a taxable income lower than $\[mathebox{\in} 10,000\]$ is strongly underestimated in EUROMOD.
+On the other hand, the number of tax units in the higher bands corresponds very closely in EUROMOD.
+Still, in total, there is about a 13% underestimation of the total number of tax units in the country.

+An interesting complementary result is obtained from Table 61 where average taxable income per tax unit is compared.
 In all regions, the EUROMOD simulated taxable income is higher than in the administrative statistics.